jlpteaching/comparch/syllabus.md

 <!-- I'll be connected on Zoom during in person office hours. -->

 Please suggest a meeting time when you email me for an appointment.
-You can use [my calendar](https://calendar.google.com/calendar/embed?src=jlowepower%40ucdavis.edu&ctz=America%2FLos_Angeles) to quickly find a time I am available.
-It's not guaranteed to be completely up-to-date, but it gives a good starting point.

 ### Teaching Assistant